Suplic0z/-ShinigamiSkip-/README.md

 ShinigamiSkip 💀⏩

-🚀 ShinigamiSkip è un tool avanzato per saltare automaticamente intro e outro degli anime su siti di streaming.
-Perfetto per chi vuole godersi solo il cuore dell’azione! 🎭🔥
+🚀 ShinigamiSkip is an advanced tool to automatically skip anime intros and outros on streaming sites.
+Perfect for those who want to enjoy only the heart of the action! 🎭🔥

-✨ Funzionalità
+✨ Features

-✔️ Skip automatico di opening e ending✔️ Compatibile con più siti di streaming✔️ Rilevamento intelligente del minutaggio variabile✔️ Supporto a player con navigazione manuale✔️ Possibilità di auto-cambio episodio con fullscreen automatico✔️ Interfaccia personalizzabile
+✔️ Automatically skip openings and endings✔️ Compatible with multiple streaming sites✔️ Intelligent variable time detection✔️ Support for manual navigation players✔️ Ability to auto-switch episodes with automatic fullscreen✔️ Customizable interface

-📌 Installazione
+📌 Installation

-(Aggiungerò qui il metodo di installazione quando il codice sarà pronto)
+(I will add the installation method here when the code is ready)

-🛠️ Configurazione
+🛠️ Configuration

-(Qui verranno spiegate le opzioni personalizzabili, se presenti)
+(Customizable options, if any, will be explained here)

-📢 Supporto & Feedback
+📢 Support & Feedback

-Hai trovato un bug?
-Vuoi suggerire una funzione?
-Apri un'issue su GitHub!
+Found a bug?
+Want to suggest a feature?
+Open an issue on GitHub!

-👑 Autori
+👑 Authors

-ƁẴÅŦĔȠ (Ideatore & Owner)
+ƁẴÅŦĔȠ (Creator & Owner)

-ChatGPT (Sviluppo & Supporto Tecnico)
+ChatGPT (Development & Technical Support)